chunky-dev/chunky-denoiser/README.md

 ### Denoise automatically

 The Intel Open Image Denoiser can be downloaded [here][openimagedenoise-dl].
 After unpacking the archive, you can configure the denoiser executable (`denoiser.exe` on Windows, `denoiser` on Linux) in the _Denoiser_ tab inside Chunky.
-If you do this, it will
+If you do this, it will output the denoised image alongside the original image in the scene's snapshots directory.

 ### Invoke the denoiser manually